 Under the terms of the

-Sustainable Planning Act 2009* and associated legislation, referral to the QFES for advice is required for any application for building work that involves a fire safety system and:
+Planning Act 2016 and associated legislation, referral to the QFES for advice is required for any application for building work that involves a fire safety system and:

 The QFES is committed to providing stakeholders with a quality value-adding advisory service.
 By working together, we can create a safer built environment.